LukaTri/LukaTri/README.md

 # Hello, GitHub!
 Hey there, my name is Luka!
-Currently, I am a college student at Goucher College majoring in CS and DS.
+Currently, I am a college student at Goucher College majoring in computer science and data science.
 My main area of interest is AI, Machine Learning and Robotics (software side).

 ## What I am currently learning and working on:
 - Machine Learning using Tensorflow.